Curlvation Product Documentation

 Introduction

 Welcome to the RockTimer documentation.
 RockTimer is Curlvation's precision stone timing system designed for competitive and recreational curling alike.
-By accurately timing a stone's travel from the hog line, RockTimer provides skip, vice, and sweepers the data they need to make informed decisions in real time — before the stone crosses the far hog line.
+By accurately timing a stone's travel, RockTimer provides the skip and sweepers the data they need to make informed decisions in real time — before the stone crosses the far hog line.

 ℹ️